Article: Collaborative Art Projects for Kids: Creating 'Our Fiery Circle Paintings' Together by Painting Around is Fun!

 Collaborative Art for Preschoolers - Our Playgroup People Painting with 30+ layers of process art techniques done weekly with around 20 preschoolers and their parents and carers.

-Preschoolers naturally build skills through repetition and by observing others.
-Artists learn by copying, so modelling is magic.
+Preschoolers naturally build skills through repetition and observation.
+They learn by copying, so modelling is powerful.
 Simply demonstrate a mark, then pass the tool and celebrate every attempt:

 ✨ “Wow, you did it!”